FortRise/pyrgos/README.md

-# FortLauncher: TowerFall Mods Launcher
+# Pyrgos: TowerFall Mods Launcher

-FortLauncher is a launcher that let you patch TowerFall with mods powered by FortRise.
+Pyrgos is a launcher that let you patch TowerFall with mods powered by FortRise.

 **Features:**
 + Vanilla and Modded launching